Sustainability Through The Greenest Region Compact

 Waste & Recycling

 Sustainable activity must include reduction, reuse and recycling of materials.
 So far the Village has focused principally on recycling through its contract with Lakeshore Recycling Systems and its partnership with the Solid Waste Agency of Northern Cook County.
 While recycling refers to all materials, it is helpful to separate solid waste from water.
 Water recycling is controlled by the Metropolitan Water Reclamation District through its treatment of waste water and regulation of water that may returned to Lake Michigan or the North Branch of the Chicago River.
 Reduction of solid waste within Winnetka is facilitated through separate collection of recycled materials from solid waste.
 Separation and collection of food waste is becoming of increasing interest.
 Recycling is encouraged through ordinance, pricing, education, and expenditure of Village funds.
 The Village operates its own in-house refuse collection services, in which operations are regularly assessed.
-The Village also hosts a weekly electronics recycling drop-off program for residents and offers special recycling programs for materials such as Styrofoam, CFL bulbs and batteries.
-Details of goals and activities are found on the GRC2 Waste and Recycling Goals pages.
+The Village also hosts a weekly electronics recycling drop-off program for residents and offers special recycling programs for materials such as Styrofoam, and CFL bulbs.

 Waste & Recycling Goals